 How can I be sure that my heat exchanger really has failed?

-Service Experts’ NATE-certified technicians have received specialized training in identifying a cracked heat exchanger.
+Service Experts’ ACE-certified technicians have received specialized training in observing a cracked heat exchanger.
 As standard practice and in addition to physically observing the presence of a hole or crack, cameras are used.
 Whenever possible, the technician will show customers the failed heat exchanger—or at least a photo of it—so they can see for themselves.
 Additionally, an expert technician will test both the home and furnace for carbon monoxide.
-A properly functioning furnace should not generate significant levels of carbon monoxide.
-The technician will then warn the customers of the dangers associated with the failed part and give professional consultation regarding next steps.
+A properly functioning furnace should not produce significant levels of carbon monoxide.
+The technician will then warn the customers of the dangers associated with the failed part and provide professional consultation regarding next steps.

 What happens after an HVAC technician identifies a cracked heat exchanger?